Blake-Cash/writing-site/README.md

 - Make links visually distinct
 - Add sorted archives (By tags?)
 - 'Read Now' Buttons
+- Look into new fonts (Most for titles)
 - Look into what happens with different image sizes on pages
 - Add support for indenting paragraphs
 - Add post schedule to about page